barcesat/stxros/README.md

    After, press the 'Update' button and you are ready to execute the command with 'Plan and Execute' button.

+- _Helper scripts:_

+   There are two scripts that communicate directly with the mc without using ROS.
+They may be useful for debugging issues.

+   - The first script prints the angle values and can be run in the terminal using the following command.
+To stop the script use 'Ctrl + c':

+         python ~/stxros/src/stx_control/scripts/er9_print_angles.py --mc_ip=132.68.161.26

+   - The second script moves the motors.
+It is an interactive script and can be launch with the following command.
+Again to top the script use 'Ctrl + c: python ~/stxros/src/stx_control/scripts/er9_cmd_move.py --mc_ip=132.68.161.26

 - _Exit the system:_